egeste/egeste.github.io/posts/2014-09-05-Evaluating-Mapping-Solutions-Datamaps.md

 One of the more difficult tasks in data visualization is dealing with maps.
 Not having the mathematical background in calculus and trigonometry can make this task seem almost impossible, and while there are are tons of fantastic libraries that make it easier, doing anything custom requires some serious brain strain.

-In this post of posts I will be looking at [Datamaps](http://datamaps.github.io/), a choropleth rendering utility based on the beautiful d3 library.
+In this post I will be looking at [Datamaps](http://datamaps.github.io/), a choropleth rendering utility based on the beautiful d3 library.
 The goal is to create a "hitmap" to display the current user's inferred location as well as update to show the location of new visitors in real time.
 I have not yet found an analytics API suitable for this task, but first thing's first - we need a map.

 Getting things off the ground
 -----------------------------